Scan time: 2-3 minutes / Read time: 3-5 minutes

 🗣️ Step 1 — Swap "I can't" for "I haven't figured it out yet."

-Catch the shutdown phrase and change the words.
+Catch the shutdown phrase, change the words, and keep the door open.

 Renee hears herself say "I can't do tech."